-7.1.1 Line of Protection
+7.1.1 Project Alignment

-- 270. The NED Plan includes the Line of Protection Alternative that consists of a buried seawall/armored levee along a majority of the reach (approximately 80%) serving as the first line of defense against severe coastal surge flooding and wave forces.
+- 272. The NED Plan includes the project alignment alternative that consists of a buried seawall/armored levee along a majority of the reach (approximately 80%) serving as the first line of defense against severe coastal storm surge flooding and wave forces.
 The remainder of the Plan consists of a T-Type Vertical Floodwall, and Levee.
 The Plan also includes a closure structure at Hylan Boulevard, drainage control structures for existing storm water outfalls, tide gate structures, vehicle and pedestrian access structures.
 In general the Plan structure was split into four engineering reaches based on different design sections as listed below and depicted in Figure 26:

 - Reach A-1: Levee

 - Reach A-2: Levee

 - Reach A-3: Floodwall

 - Reach A-4: Buried Seawall